 This is the new canner handle.
 See how it angles down?
 I struggle to not get steam burned.

+Listed below are links to Presto Canners on Amazon.
+Or you can look for older canners that are being sold used.
 As long as you have the correct gauges and gaskets they are all good canners.

 A 16 quart capacity canner will process 10 pint jars or 7 quart jars.

-A 23 or 22 Quart capacity Presto Canner will process 20 pints or 7 quart jars.
+A 23 or 22 quart capacity Presto Canner will process 20 pints or 7 quart jars.
 This one is tall and will allow you to stack your pints.

 I have read a lot of reviews of Presto Pressure Canners.
 There are an abundance of praises and very few complaints.